krishnaak114/Kairos/docs/API.md

 ## Overview

-The Kair�s API provides a RESTful interface for processing heartbeat events and detecting service outages.
+The Kairs API provides a RESTful interface for processing heartbeat events and detecting service outages.
 This is an optional production feature that extends the CLI functionality.

 **Base URL**: `http://localhost:8000` (default)